Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Batch Preparation

 In addition, we find that small batch sizes have larger gradient magnitudes, and large batch sizes have smaller gradient magnitudes.
 Therefore, we try to explain these two phenomena by the training characteristics of Mini-Batch Gradient Descent \cite{RESNET_MGD_CVPR16} (MGD).
 For phenomenon (1), we think that a larger gradient magnitude is good for finding the direction of the model's optimal point faster, but too large a gradient magnitude is unfavorable for model convergence.
 For phenomenon (2), we think that a smaller gradient magnitude is good for finding the optimal point of the model, but too small gradient magnitudes tend to fall into the local optimal point of the model.
 To ensure both accuracy and convergence speed, we can first use a large gradient magnitude (small batch size) to find the optimal point direction and then use a small gradient magnitude (large batch size) to close the optimal point.

-\Paragraph{Adaptive Batch Size} Based on the above analysis, we propose an adaptive batch size training method, which dynamically combines the advantages of different batch sizes during training.
-The strategy for switching batch sizes is to use small batches at the beginning of training so that the model can quickly converge to a higher accuracy.
+\Paragraph{Adaptive Batch Size} Previous work used fixed batch sizes for GNN training.
+Through experiments, we find that smaller batch sizes have faster convergence and larger batch sizes have higher accuracy.
+Based on this, we propose an adaptive batch size training method, which dynamically combines the advantages of different batch sizes during training.
+The strategy for switching batch sizes is to use a small batch size at the beginning of training so that the model can quickly converge to a higher accuracy.
 Then, the batch size is gradually increased to converge to the highest accuracy.
 For example, on the Reddit dataset, we first start training with a batch size of 512 (because it has the fastest convergence rate) and then gradually increase the batch size until the batch size reaches 8,192.
 As illustrated in Figure \ref{fig:mix-bs-size}, adopting this adaptive training method significantly accelerates the model's convergence rate.
 On the Reddit and Products datasets, the convergence speed increased by \mixBatchSizeReddit and \mixBatchSizeProducts times, respectively.